athenakan/codingitforward.github.io/index.md

 ## Join the alliance

-We're a community of college students and young people who are excited about things like educational technology, public sector technology, international development, and spaces like that.
+Sound exciting?
 If you're passionate about using technology for the greater good, you've just found a like-minded community that'll offer you:

 - **Job and internship opportunities** from the nation's top schools.
 - Connections with our **mentors**, including the former deputy CTO of the US and the founder of the [United States Digital Service](https://www.usds.gov/).